ScoredOne/NanoJson/README.md

 ### Numeric Index

-NanoJson as it uses arrays allows indexing support.
-Index support is NOT available for nJson due to the inability to store the index value.
+NanoJson as it uses arrays allows indexing support, this means index support is available for both Json Objects and Arrays.

 ```CS
 private void Index(string jsonData) {